-On Thursday, March 24th, Mayor Muriel Bowser announced the DC Build Back Better Infrastructure Task Force, which will advise on priority projects to be funded through President Biden’s Bipartisan Infrastructure Law.
+On Thursday, March 24, Mayor Muriel Bowser announced the DC Build Back Better Infrastructure Task Force to advise on priority projects to be funded through President Biden’s Bipartisan Infrastructure Law.
 The $1.2 trillion, five-year infrastructure bill was signed into law on November 15, 2021 and seeks to rebuild American competitiveness through infrastructure by reauthorizing and increasing funding for existing and new programs (over half of the new funding is transportation focused.)
 The District is expected to receive more than $3 billion over the next five years and will be eligible to apply for competitive grants.

-The DC Build Back Better Infrastructure Task Force will be responsible for making recommendations on how to maximize this once-in-a-generation funding opportunity to bolster DC’s competitiveness and resiliency in the region, nationally and globally.
-The Task Force will also make recommendations on how to prioritize projects that can be funded through the Bipartisan Infrastructure Law, including formula and competitive grants and solicit feedback from the public and external stakeholders.
+The DC Build Back Better Infrastructure Task Force was responsible for making recommendations on how to maximize this once-in-a-generation funding opportunity to bolster DC’s competitiveness and resiliency in the region, nationally and globally.
+The Task Force made recommendations on how to prioritize projects that can be funded through the Bipartisan Infrastructure Law, including formula and competitive grants and solicit feedback from the public and external stakeholders.

-The Task Force is made up of members from District agencies and external partners chosen for their expertise in each one of the 5 subcommittees:
+The Task Force was made up of members from District agencies and external partners chosen for their expertise in each one of the five subcommittees:

 - Transportation Innovation